sonic-net/SONiC/doc/mgmt/Certificate_Management.md

   - Alarms are raised for certificate issues
   - RPCs will return error codes and messages
   - All RPC and API calls will be logged
-  - YANG models will validate data and return errors as appropriate
+  - YANG model will validate data and return errors as appropriate

 ### Scaling
   - No known issues with scaling